Dan Schulman: Personal life

+He has been a resident of Warren Township, New Jersey, US.
+"As of 2023, Schulman is a resident of San Jose, California, and early in 2023 announced his intended retirement as CEO of PayPal by the end of December.

 Politics

 Schulman denounced the North Carolina Public Facilities Privacy & Security Act that mandated people in public facilities use bathrooms in accordance to their gender at birth.
 He stated that "The new law perpetuates discrimination and it violates the values and principles that are at the core of PayPal's mission and culture."
 Schulman also cosigned an opposition letter with about 120 executives from major corporations.
 In protest at the new law in North Carolina, Schulman announced that the company was canceling its expansion to hire 400 people in the state.

-Dan Schulman wrote in the PayPal statement, "While we will seek an alternative location for our operations center, we remain committed to working with the LGBT community in North Carolina to overturn this discriminatory legislation, alongside all those who are committed to equality."
+Schulman wrote in the PayPal statement, "While we will seek an alternative location for our operations center, we remain committed to working with the LGBT community in North Carolina to overturn this discriminatory legislation, alongside all those who are committed to equality."

-In 2018, to support Dreamers – people who entered the U.S. as children and currently live, work, and contribute to the United States – Dan signed his name to a letter calling on U.S. Congress to take swift action on the Deferred Action for Childhood Arrivals (DACA) program.
+In 2018, to support Dreamers, people who entered the U.S. as children and currently live, work, and contribute to the United States, Dan signed his name to a letter calling on U.S. Congress to take swift action on the Deferred Action for Childhood Arrivals (DACA) program.
 In 2020, he opposed President Trump's visa ban to limit foreign workers in the U.S.